Britannia Yacht Club: The Britannia Yacht Club Inc.

 In 1991, the Club underwent wall construction and pier repair.

 In 1994, the club's Dragon Lounge's bar on the main level of the Clubhouse was fashioned in 1994 out of a dragon sailboat named 'Magic Dragon'.
 According to a plaque "Magic Dragon KC55 was presented to the Britannia Yacht Club by Commodore Simon A.F.
 Fuller commemorating the 75th year of membership of past Commodore Thomas G. Fuller DSC, RCNVR (Rtd).
 Lovingly restored by the crew of Magic Dragon: Werner Thiele, David Manton, Ernest Muus, Allan Muus, James Craig, Lise Chaput, Stan Carson, Osie Blouin, Dennis Foy, David Foy, Maurice Lavoie May 6, 1994."
 Bruce Neuk opened as a poolroom on the main level of the Clubhouse in 1994.

 In 1995, BYC celebrated its centennial weekend (1885–1995).
 In 1995, BYC hosted its first annual Duct tape challenge, in which boats such as 'Pontiac Pete', 'HMS Anna Nicole' and 'Duck Blind' made of cardboard and duct tape compete for best design, best battleship and seaworthiness.

 A clubhouse room decorated in a Scottish tradition, Bruce Neuk, which suffered a fire in 2009, was rededicated in 2011.
 Rather than reopening as a pool room, which could only serve 2-3 people, it was changed into a room suitable for dining, socializing or sailing training.

 In 2004, BYC was awarded the William Abbott Senior Trophy - Sail Training Program of the Year at the Canadian Yachting Association annual awards.

 In 2008, the Ontario Sailing Board of Directors selected BYC as one of ten Development Training Centers where members of the Ontario Sailing Team (OST), Ontario Sailing Development Team (OSDT) and Quest for Gold Elite Team sailors train.

-In spring 2011, the Club harbour gates were installed in response to the high water levels.
+In spring 2011, the Club harbor gates were installed in response to the high water levels.
 A fixed crane, which was installed in September 2011 by the dinghy shed was used to complement the Hydraulic trailer in hauling in and out the club vessels.
-Harbour emergency ladders were installed at various points in the harbour.
+Harbour emergency ladders were installed at various points in the harbor.
 Evestrophing and stucco were installed.

 A Multiyear harbor maintenance program was enacted in 2011 to cover requirements in the harbour and yard.
 A 5-year harbour wall repair plan by Buchan Lawton Parent engineers consists of five phases: